blakewatson/htmlforpeople/src/04-a-website-with-style.md

 I encourage you to check out the [Simple.css website](https://simplecss.org/), particularly the [demo page](https://simplecss.org/demo), as it shows you how to use different HTML elements and what they look like with Simple.
 Let’s download Simple.css.

-The [Simple.css docs](https://perma.cc/XA5E-E59Q) give us a few ways to get started, but for simplicity’s sake (see what I did there), I’ll give you the URL to the CSS file:
+The [Simple.css docs](https://perma.cc/XA5E-E59Q) give us a few ways to get started, but for simplicity’s sake (see what I did there?), I’ll give you the URL to the CSS file:

 <https://cdn.simplecss.org/simple.css>